cspotcode/dispatch-recursive/README.md

   return undefined;
 }

-// If the target hasn't been caught by any reverse commands
+// If the target hasn't been caught by any rev commands
 // it will fall through to this function which does nothing
 // but return the original value passed in.
 // This is us exploiting the command interface to provide default